 One big advantage of cloud gaming services like Google Stadia and Geforce Now is that you no longer need expensive hardware to play the latest games.
 However, it does heavily rely on fast broadband.
 If your broadband speed is too slow you'll find that the visual quality and latency of cloud gaming will be far below the experience you would get with a console or computer.

-If cloud gaming is something you’re interested in then fibre optic broadband is highly recommended, ideally the fastest fibre you can afford.
+If cloud gaming is something you’re interested in, fibre optic broadband is highly recommended; ideally the fastest fibre you can afford.
 For example, Google Stadia recommends a download speed of at least 35Mb for 4K resolution.
 And remember that if your connection is shared with other people then you’ll want enough overhead to accommodate their traffic as well as the cloud gaming service.